jilhenryx/NotesApp/README.md

 # NotesApp
 NotesApp is a simple note-taking native android application written in Kotlin using Android Views and Jetpack Library.
-It has a custom UndoRedo component that extends the functionality of EditText Views to keep track of changes per word.
+The notes in the app are categorized and color-coded based on the categories.
+It also features a Read Mode, an Edit Mode and a custom UndoRedo component that extends the functionality of EditText Views to keep track of changes per word.
 This component requires a NavigationBar to hold the various menu options for - UndoAll, Undo.
 Redo and RedoAll.

 ## Table of Contents
 - [Getting Started](https://github.com/jilhenryx/NotesApp#getting-started).